jharri34/jharri34.github.io/_portfolio/Google.md

 tags: Angular Handlebars Ruby Python Java Bash
 ---

+## Key Contributions

+- **Scripting and Automation**:
-- Developed Bash scripts in a Unix environment scripting and automation.
+  - Developed Bash scripts in a Unix environment to automate repetitive tasks and improve system efficiency.

-- Develop internal applications using Java
+- **Backend Development**:
-- Develop backend services using Ruby and Python
+  - Built and maintained backend services using Ruby and Python to support internal applications.

+- **Frontend Development**:
-- Front End Development using Angular and Handlebars
+  - Designed and implemented user interfaces using Angular and Handlebars for internal tools and dashboards.

+- **Internal Applications**:
+  - Developed internal applications using Java to streamline workflows and enhance productivity.